eesazahed/github-pro-education-tutorial/README.md

 	      Replit is free to sign up, but having the <b>Hacker plan</b> gives you certain benefits that are extremely useful for development.
 One notable benefit is having unlimited private Repls.
 	      Some more advantages are having 10x the account storage, and double the Repl storage.
-This plan starts at $7.00 a month, but luckily for students, there is a way to obtain the plan for free.
+This plan starts at $7.00 a month, but luckily for students, there is a way to obtain the plan for free. <a rel="noreferrer" target="_blank" href="https://replit.com/site/github-students">(Source)</a>
 	    </p>
 	    <p>
 	      If you don’t have a Replit account, create one with your personal email